Plumsail/forms-docs/source/how-to/zapier-excelchart.rst

 .. |pic15| image:: ../images/how-to/zapier-excelchart/15_name.png
    :alt: Name and activate the Zap

 This is it.
-Now, whenever somebody submits the Zap, it will automatically be added as a row to Excel, and the Chart will update.
+Now, whenever somebody submits the form, data will automatically be added as a row to Excel, and the Chart will update in real time.

 |gif|